kiro-ma/nasa-apod-web/README.md

 # nasa-apod-web
- A web based api fetcher that shows NASA's astronomic picture of the day
+ This is a test project whose sole purpose is to learn how to use github, it's a web based api fetcher that shows NASA's astronomic picture of the day